sourdoughbrett/Bot_Brie_Starter/README.md

 ## **5. Bot Tutorials**
 Learn how to leverage the boilerplate to design and test your own trading strategies.
 The Bot Tutorials guide provides step-by-step instructions for:
 - Getting Started.
-- Adjusting parameters for technical indicators like MACD, RSI, and Bollinger Bands.
+- Adjusting global parameters for script optimization.
+- Configuring and running sample strategies.
-- Adding bars and more indicators
+- Adding bars and more indicators.
 - Backtesting strategies for robust validation.

 👉 **[View Full Strategy Tutorial Guide](docs/Bot_Tutorials.md)**